 FADELY'S AUTO MASTERS Answer:

 The simple answer for York residents is to follow the vehicle's recommended service intervals listed in your owner's manual or in your service center's database.
 But the team at Fadley's Auto Masters in York sympathizes with York residents because of the confusing intervals for modern vehicles.

 The days of simple rules of thumb that applied to most vehicles are long gone.
 For example, let's look at an oil change: manufacturers' recommendations run anywhere from every 3,000 miles (5,000 kilometers) to 15,000 miles (24,000 kilometers).
 This big range comes from engine design and recommended types of oil - so York residents really do need to read and follow the recommendations for their specific vehicle.

 Your owner's service manual will have a schedule for maintenance services and inspections.

 Tire rotation, wheel balancing, oil change, coolant service, transmission service, brake system, power steering system, fuel system, differential service and transfer case service.

 Alignment check, air conditioning, brakes, suspension, axles, exhaust, tires, lights emissions, belts and hoses and steering.

 It's for York residents to remember there is no exception that would make it OK to extend an interval.
 These intervals already assume "best case" conditions for a safe margin of error.
 However, you may live or drive in York conditions that are harsher than average.
 Your owner's manual may have a modified schedule for “severe service" - things like extreme PA temperatures, towing, hauling heavy loads around York, short trips, stop-and-go conditions, etc.

-Consult your owner's manual or talk with your FADELY'S AUTO MASTERS service advisor about your driving situation and adjust your service intervals accordingly
+Consult your owner's manual or talk with your Fadley's Auto Masters service advisor about your driving situation and adjust your service intervals accordingly

 Give us a call.